chkche1/text-canary/README.md

 + Due to the way it is designed, scoop is most naturally invoked as a script (run when __name__=='__main__').
 Additionally, invoking scoop requires a "-m" tag.
 Therefore, the system spawns a new process (a broker) that handles workers.

++ Running test.py is actually a painfully long process.
+To check for correctness, take a look at the values in test.py and just run it from a browser to see if the numbers matched up